Travelling and using your phone abroad

 - Top up with your credit or debit card, then choose the option to save the card so you can use it next time

-- Dial 191 for Vodafone customer services and pay a one-off cost of 25p to speak to an adviser
+- Dial 191 for Vodafone customer services

 - You can also register your payment details in My Vodafone